-Table A-2: RS422 Specification Summary
+Table A-1: Specification Summary for the RS232c, RS422 and RS485 Communications Standards

 To prevent signal reflections in the cable and to improve noise rejection in both the RS422 and RS485 mode, the receiver end of the cable should be terminated with a resistance equal to the characteristic impedance of the cable.
 (An exception to this is the case where the line is driven by an RS422 driver that is never "tri-stated" or disconnected from the line.
 In this case, the driver provides a low internal impedance that terminates the line at that end.)